aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.themes/themefonts/_index.md

 ---
 title: ThemeFonts
 second_title: Aspose.Words for C++ API Reference
 description: Represents a collection of fonts in the font scheme, allowing to specify different fonts for different languages Latin, EastAsian and ComplexScript.
+To learn more, visit the  documentation article.
 type: docs
 weight: 27
 url: /cpp/aspose.words.themes/themefonts/